edgeworx/docs/content/en/docs/apps/demo-apps/ai-explorer.md

 1. Go to your Darcy Cloud project page
 2. Select `Apps`
 3. Click on `+ DEPLOY APP`
-4. Click on `DARCY AI Explorer DEMO`
+4. Click on `DARCY AI EXPLORER APP`
 5. Select the node(s) where you want it to run
 6. Click `DEPLOY`